A school bus crashed off the road in rural Fermanagh in this morning's icy conditions

 The crash came on the same morning the Met Office issued another warning about bad conditions.

-Ice and frost can be expected to hit Northern Ireland from around 4pm this afternoon (Wednesday) until 10am tomorrow morning, say forecasters.
+Ice and frost could be expected to hit Northern Ireland from around 4pm yesterday afternoon until 10am today, said forecasters.

-Icy stretches will lead to some difficult travelling conditions, say the Met Office, who have warned the public to beware of patches of frost on some untreated roads, pavements and cycle paths.
+Icy stretches would lead to some difficult travelling conditions, stated the Met Office, who warned the public to beware of patches of frost on some untreated roads, pavements and cycle paths.

 “A few sleet or snow showers are also likely at times, particularly close to coasts.”

-The warning applies to counties Antrim, Armagh, Down, Londonderry, and Tyrone, as well as parts of England, Scotland and Wales.
+The warning applied to counties Antrim, Armagh, Down, Londonderry, and Tyrone, as well as parts of England, Scotland and Wales.

-The Met Office states that icy conditions are a ‘medium likelihood’ of happening in all of those areas.
+The Met Office stated that icy conditions were a ‘medium likelihood’ of happening in all of those areas.

 The PSNI has warned motorists of difficult driving conditions as the first frost of winter hits.

-Stated the police: “Please take extra care on the roads this morning, especially on those which may not have been gritted.
+Stated the police: “Please take extra care on the roads, especially on those which may not have been gritted.

 "Clear your windscreen of ice and snow before you set off and remember to slow down and increase the distance between you and the car ahead.”